 It is best to bring US Dollars from your home country.
 Exchange a small part of it to Maldivian Rufiyaa at the airport in the Maldives but only if you're going to avail services in the inhabited islands.

 When you pay using your local currency, you will be given change in MVR in most of the places so make sure that you carry small denominations of the currency with you.

 Make sure that the money you bring to the Maldives are crisp and clean since the banks there are very particular about their condition and thus, damaged, badly creased, worn out, or defaced notes will be refused.

-Outside Maldives, Rufiyaa can neither be purchased in advance, nor can be exchanged for any other currency after you've left Maldives.
-Also, Rufiyaa obtained from ATMs won't be changed back at the currency exchange counter so you wouldn't want to end up with a lot of remaining Rufiyaa.
+Outside the Maldives, Rufiyaa can neither be purchased in advance nor can be exchanged for any other currency after you've left the Maldives.
+Also, Rufiyaa obtained from ATMs won't be changed back at the currency exchange counter so you wouldn't want to end up with a lot of remaining Rufiyaas.

 Hopefully, all your confusion related to currency is cleared by now.
-You can now make an informed decision based on your plans and needs, and we promise you that the money you spend in this serene place will be worth it!
+You can now make an informed decision based on your plans and needs and focus on having a great time in the Maldives!